sgmurphy/wordpress-plugins/mollie-payments-for-woocommerce/readme.txt

 https://www.youtube.com/watch?v=33sQNKelKW4

 Quickly integrate all major payment methods in WooCommerce, wherever you need them.
-Mollie Payments for WooCommerce adds the critical success factor: an easy-to-install, easy-to use, customisable payments gateway as flexible as WooCommerce itself.
+Mollie Payments for WooCommerce adds the critical success factor: an easy-to-install, easy-to-use, customizable payments gateway that is as flexible as WooCommerce itself.

 > **Effortless payments for your customers, designed for growth**

 No need to spend weeks on paperwork or security compliance procedures.
-Enjoy enhanced conversions as we support shopper’s favorite payment methods and ensure their utmost safety.
+Enjoy enhanced conversions as we support shopper's favorite payment methods and ensure their utmost safety.
 We made payments intuitive and safe for merchants and their customers.

 = Payment methods =